- Research article

 Two BVDV-free and BVDV-unvaccinated dairy farms (farms B and C), with no known cases of BNP, supplied both calves and colostrum that served as controls.

-Summary of the groups of calves used in the study
+A summary of the groups of calves is provided in Table 1.

 Calves with no clinical signs of BNP (Group 1, n = 139)